 But it all sounds a little far fetched, don’t you think?

 So what’s the deal, is it really legit or will the Digital Formula scam you instead?

-Hopefully you’ve came here first before signing up because in this honest review I’m going to be answering that exact question, uncovering the truth about how it all works & outlining whether or not you can really make any money with it. ?
+Hopefully, you’ve come here first before signing up because in this honest review I’m going to be answering that exact question, uncovering the truth about how it all works & outlining whether or not you can really make any money with it.

 The Digital Formula system has allegedly been put together by a guy named Neil Carter & it’s supposedly been built around some sort of “proven formula” for profiting from cryptocurrency investments – such as Bitcoin, Ripple, Ethereum etc…

 Neil, the creator wants you to believe that you can easily make as much $2,254 per day from the system.
 He says that with just 5 minutes of work you can have $2,254 rolling every day like clockwork and that you can even earn your first $2,254 within just 24 hours of signing up.

 As if all that on its own didn’t already sound good enough, Neil also claims that he’ll give you full access to his system for just $17…

 So I know what you’re thinking – what’s the catch?

 Well, it’s a good job you asked because there’s a very big catch indeed.
 The catch is that the whole thing flat-out doesn’t work as promised… But come on, did you really think you were going to get access to an automated way of making $2,254 per day for just $17?

 The only person that’s really going to making money from this “system” is the person that’s behind it all (which isn’t Neil Carter by the way – that’s just a fake name).
 Sadly he or she will be making money at your expense – and you’ll just be left to find out the hard way that it doesn’t really work as promised.